High-dimensional inference on jumps in nonparametric time series regression models: Model Setup and Test Procedure

-}is the conditional variance {of }$(Tb_{j})^{1/2}\hat{\gamma}_{j}$ for standardization purposes.
-For now, we assume $v_{j}^{2}$ is given, in general, it is unknown and has to be replaced by its estimate.
-We discuss the consistent estimation of $v_{j}^{2}$ in Subsection \ref{eq:algo}.
-Under the assumptions in {Section \ref{sec:theorem}}, it can be shown that all asymptotic results based on $v_{j}^{2}$ remain valid when it is replaced by the consistent estimate $\hat{v}_{j}^{2}$.
+}is an approximation of the conditional variance of $(Tb_{j})^{1/2}\hat{\gamma}_{j}$ for standardization purposes.
+For now, we assume $v_{j}^{2}$ is given.
+In general, it is unknown and has to be replaced by its estimate.
+We discuss a consistent estimator of $v_{j}^{2}$ in \eqref{eq:hatvj2} in Subsection \ref{eq:algo}.
+It can be shown that all asymptotic results based on $v_{j}^{2}$ remain valid when it is replaced by the consistent estimate $\hat{v}_{j}^{2}$, see Proposition \ref{thm:hatv} and the discussion afterwards for details. {It is worth noting that using the above maximum-type statistic is particularly efficient when the signal is sparse.
+In contrast, for dense signals, it may be advantageous to further employ an additional aggregation in an $\ell_2$-norm fashion, as suggested by \cite{chen2022inference}. }

-Similarly, under $H_{0}^{\left( 2\right) }$, one would expect $\left\vert \hat{\gamma}_{j}-\overline{\hat{\gamma}}\right\vert $ to be small for all $j\in \left[ N\right] ,$ where $\overline{\hat{\gamma}}=\frac{1 }{N}\sum_{j=1}^{N}\hat{\gamma}_{j}$.
+Similarly, under $H_{0}^{\left( 2\right) }$, one would expect $\big|\hat{\gamma}_{j}-\overline{\hat{\gamma}}\big|$ to be small for all $j\in \left[ N\right] ,$ where $\overline{\hat{\gamma}}=\frac{1 }{N}\sum_{j=1}^{N}\hat{\gamma}_{j}$.
 This motivates us to consider the test statistic